 The Lucianic "recension" is a much more difficult issue.
 Forstarters, many Lucianic readings actually predate Lucian.
 Also, from whatwe can tell, the Lucianic text looks a lot like the Old Greek -- but muchprettified.
 The grammar is smoother and less like translation Greek, andmany of the monotonous repetitions of the Old Greek are eliminated.
 Thiscould, of course, be the result of someone going over the LXX text to makeit sound better, probably without reference to the Hebrew (something whichhas certainly happened more than once with, for instance, the EnglishBible -- Living "Bible," anyone?).
 But, taken individually, thevast majority of the differences between the Lucianic and Old Greek textscould be explained by assuming that a scribe merely accidentally smoothedthe reading.
 Thus it is not in fact evidence that Lucian's text is actuallyrecensional.
 The answer to this question will distinctly affect how we usethe type.

-It should also be kept in mind that all the major manuscripts of LXXare Christian.
+It should also be kept in mind that all the major manuscripts of LXXare Christian (some of Tov's texts were pre-Christian, but they were allfragments).
 The original LXX was a Jewish work, and some of theearly fragments are of Jewish origin (including a few scraps fromQumran, although most of the surviving pre-Christian LXX material is fromEgypt), but as time passed, the Jews becamemore and more dismissive of LXX, first replacing it with Aquila and thenabandoning Greek renderings altogether.
 This of course does not meanthat the Christians altered the LXX tendentiously, but it is worthremembering that most of the copying errors that were made were madeby Christians, not Jews, who would suffer an obvious if unconscioustemptation to Christianize the readings and conform them to New Testamentpassages.
 (Note that this is not the same as the editorial process whichadded large sections to the books of Daniel and Esther; those changesprobably go back to the original translations, and are the work of theJewish translators.)

 There is also the complication that LXX, unlike most classicalliterature, is a translation.
 This poses an interesting dilemmafor "users": should a Greek reader want a text of theOld Greek, or of the accepted text of the Orthodox church, or atext that is a good translation of the Hebrew?
 This admits of noanswer -- but it isn't our worry.
 We are not users, we are textual critics.What matters to us is getting at a source ofHebrew variants.
 That's the Old Greek, plus possibly the"Lucianic" recension of boc2e2 etc.